How When and Where…

-So I decided to start the conversation here on our blog and the comments now total nearly 500.
+So I decided to start the conversation here on the SYBD blog.
+Now the comments have exceeded 500.
 Not too bad.
-Or it is, depending on how you look at it! 😉
+Or, well maybe it is, depending on how you look at it! 😉

 People the world over have been left at random times, such as, on their birthday, over the holidays such as the Thanksgiving/Christmas/New Year’s period, when pregnant, during their exams, on vacation, in the hospital, or on the oh-so-beloved St Valentine’s Day.